SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/01-Problem.md

 # Task 1: Structure (50 points)

-*For this task's evaluation, logic, in the methods, isn't included.*
+*For this task's evaluation, logic in the methods is not included.*

 You are given interfaces and you have to implement their functionality in the **correct classes**.